-Turn-taking is the practice of individuals in a conversation alternating speaking roles.
+Turn-taking is the practice of individuals in a conversation taking turns speaking.
 It involves one person talking while others listen and then transitioning to the next speaker.
 This back-and-forth exchange enables effective communication and ensures everyone has an opportunity to contribute to the conversation.

-Turn-taking is a fundamental aspect of communication crucial to creating a successful conversation.
-It is the process of alternating between speakers, where one speaker talks while the other listens, and then vice versa, enabling a smooth exchange between speakers.
-It ensures a seamless interaction, contributing to effective conversations.
+Turn-taking is a fundamental aspect of communication that enables a smooth exchange between speakers.
+It is the process of alternating between talking and listening so that one speaker talks while the other listens, and then vice versa.
+This rhythm ensures a seamless interaction and is essential for creating effective conversations.

 Turn-taking is a vital aspect of communication crucial to creating successful conversations.
 By following the social norms and cues that guide turn-taking, speakers can facilitate a smooth and efficient exchange of information and ideas, build rapport, and establish social connections.